Vasaka overview

 Medicinal uses of Vasaka

 The drug Vasaka comprises the fresh or dried leaves of the plant.
-Leaves contain an alkaloid vasicine, and an essential oil.
+Leaves contain an alkaloid vasicine and an essential oil.
 The chief use of Vasaka is as an expectorant; it is given in the form of juice, syrup, or decoction.
-It softens the thick sputum, facilitates it’s coming out, and thus brings about quick relief in bronchitis.
+It softens the thick sputum, facilitates its coming out, and thus brings about quick relief in bronchitis.
 The expectorant activity is due to the stimulation of bronchial glands.

 Chemical composition of Vasaka

 The leaves of Vasaka contain phytochemicals such as alkaloids, tannins, saponins, phenolics, and flavonoids.
 Leaves contain vasicine, a quinazoline alkaloid, and an essential oil.
-It also has other chemicals such as Luteolin, Tritriacontane, B- Sitosterol, Kaempferol, 3- Sophoroside, Adhatodic acid, q- Hydroxyvasicinine, Vit –C, vasicol.
+It also has other chemicals such as Luteolin, Tritriacontane, B- Sitosterol, Kaempferol, 3- Sophoroside, Adhatodic acid, q- Hydroxyvasicinine, Vit –C, and vasicol.
 Vasicinol, Vaicinolone, Adhatodine, Adhavasinone, Anisotine, Carotene, Vasakin, Vasicinone, Vascicolone, Vasicolinone, and many more.

 Health benefits of Vasaka

 - Vasaka for doshas balancing: It balances pitta and Kapha doshas.
-It helps to balance Pitta and good for the health of the liver and gall bladder.
+It helps to balance Pitta and is good for the health of the liver and gall bladder.

 - Vasaka for voice: It helps in clarity of voice.